open-telemetry/oteps/text/metrics/0156-counter-gauge-model.md

 The distinction between last known value (synchronous) and current value (asynchronous) is considered not significant in the data model.
-Contrasting with Sum points, less can be assumed about the
+Contrasting with Sum points, less can be assumed about the measurements.
+No implied linear scale of measurement, therefore:
-measurements:

-- No implied linear scale of measurement, therefore
 - Rate-of-change may not be well defined
 - Ratios are not necessarily meaningful
 - Linear interpolation is not necessarily supported.

-## Comparing Gauge and non-monotonic cumulative Sum

-The non-monotonic Sum point, the one that naturally results from an asynchronous UpDownCounter instrument, appears similar in nature to a Gauge.
-Both can be used to express the current value in a series.

-As stated, there is a difference between Sum and Gauge points in the data model that can be seen when adding and removing attributes from metric events.

 ## Attributes are used for interpretation

-The meaning of an attribute is derived from the interpretation of the metric.
-Attributes are used to logically restrict attention to a subset of metric events, therefore the use of attributes leads to additional interpretation.
+Metric attributes enable new ways to interpret a stream of metric data.
+Metric attributes add information without changing the value of a metric event.
+Addition and removal of metric attributes can be accomplished safely by applying transformations that preserve meaning.

-Because attributes function logically as event selectors, we are able to assert that the addition of an attribute does not by definition change the meaning of a metric event.
-The addition of an attribute may create new timeseries, by producting a of greater number of distinct attribute sets, though the meaning is unchanged.
+Addition of attributes on a metric event can create new timeseries, by producting a of greater number of distinct attribute sets.
+However, the meaning in the original events is preserved in the complete set of timeseries.

+Removing attributes from metric streams without changing meaning requires re-aggregation, in general, which means applying the natural aggregation function to merge metric streams.

 For example, any metric event with no attributes: